1966 24 Hours of Le Mans: 3 Ford "photo" Finish - ACO declares winner

-At their last pitstop, the 7th-placed Porsche of Peter Gregg and Sten Axelsson was stopped by engine problems.
-Gregg parked the car waiting for the last lap, but at 3.50pm he could not get it restarted and missed the formation finish.
-The other Porsches came in 4th to 7th led by Siffert/Davis, who also claimed the Index of Performance.
-The Stommelen/Klass car in 7th was the first, and only, Sports car to finish.
-Finally, the new 911 GT ran well and finished 14th starting a long record of success.
+At their last pitstop, the 7th-placed Gr.4 Porsche of Peter Gregg and Sten Axelsson was stopped by engine problems.
+Gregg parked the car waiting for the last lap, but at 3.50pm he could not get it restarted, missed the formation finish and was DNF.
+The other four Porsches came in 4th to 7th led by Siffert/Davis, who also claimed the Index of Performance.
+The Stommelen/Klass car in 7th was the first, and only, Sports car to finish, beating all Mk.I and Ferrari.
+Finally, the new 911S GT car ran well and finished 14th starting a long record of success.